What is Citizen Integration?

 This speed means it’s easier to look after the needs of more customers.
 To test-out and leverage as many new sales and marketing technologies as possible.
 And to ship more and more new products, services, features and experiences than every before.

 In big businesses; full of teams, software and different ways of working… integration is the magic ingredient to make things flow.
 Integration removes complexity, friction, obscurity and confusion, which are all huge producers of waste.

-First of all, Gartner actually predicts that a lot of incumbent tools propping up old fashioned integration will disappear from the marketing place over the next few years.
-This prediction stems from the fact that a wide range of the enterprise level integration platforms (iPaaS) are built around old ways of working.
-Ways which assume high-levels of complexity, long projects and big budgets.
+First of all, Gartner actually predicts that a lot of incumbent tools propping up old-fashioned integration will disappear from the marketing place over the next few years.
+This prediction stems from the fact that a wide range of enterprise-level integration platforms (iPaaS) are built around old ways of working.
+Ways which assume high levels of complexity, long projects and big budgets.
 All things which are on the way out.

 Modern and Next generation IPaaS solution don’t use these things at all.
 No code, no integration experience and also, no real-risk of getting things wrong.
 And we totally support this idea, because we are already seeing a shift to lighter weight tools and we know what a significant difference they can make to the whole organisation.

 Modern tools for citizen integrators such as ONEiO Integration Automation Platform, provide simple and single-page dashboards, which replace complex interfaces, platforms and packets of code.
 You can offer integration as a capability to anyone in the organisation and make it their job to mature the way they connect up their tools and processes to other teams around the business.

 Ultimately, people don’t need ‘services’ to help you manage integration… they just need to feel empowered.
 You can do this by changing the mindset, approach and technology you use to building integrations across your business.